The Outdoor Apothecary is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What are the Benefits of Boneset Tea?

-Boneset is used in herbal medicine to treat fevers, colds, arthritis, and gastrointestinal upsets.
+Boneset is often used in herbal traditions to support the body during fevers, colds, and digestive discomforts.

 How Do You Make Boneset Tea?